willowisp01/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all students using the `list` command.
 Multiple students in the `persons` list.

    1. Test case: `archive A0123458X`<br>
       Expected: Student with id: A0123458X is moved from `persons` to the `archived` list.
 Details of the archived student shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `archive A0000000B`<br>
       Expected: No student with id: A0000000B exists.
 Error details shown in the status message.
 Status bar remains the same.